DataDog/documentation/content/tracing/setup/first_class_dimensions.md

 Environments are [tags][1] which must follow these rules:

 * They must start with a lower case letter.
-* Other characters must be alphanumeric lower case Unicode characters, underscores, minuses, colons, periods or slashes.
+* Other characters must be alphanumeric lower case Unicode characters, underscores, minuses, colons, periods, or slashes.
 * They must not be more than 100 characters long.

 Environments in traces and configuration files are normalized: